laravel-zero/docs/build-a-standalone-application.md

 php <your-app-name> app:install self-update
 ```

-This component will add an Artisan `self-update` command to every built application.
+This component will add an Artisan `self-update` command to your built application.
 This command
 will try to download the latest version from GitHub, if available.

 <a name="custom-update-strategies"></a>